 Individual therapy for you if:

-- You’ve struggled to quit despite multiple attempts
+- You have struggled to quit despite multiple attempts

 - Your porn use is connected to deeper issues (anxiety, depression, trauma, attachment patterns)